nek-v/botman-bundle/README.md

 # BotMan Bundle
 > BotMan integration for Symfony
+>
+>As the author scored the project, it was decided to develop fork.

 This is a bundle to use [BotMan](https://botman.io/) framework in Symfony.

 ## Supported drivers